Ethereum Review 2025: Investment Guide

 - Real-World Assets: Real estate, luxury goods, intellectual property

-Ethereum serves as the foundation for Web3 - the next generation of internet applications that prioritise user ownership, privacy, and decentralisation.
+What is Web3?
+Ethereum serves as the foundation for Web3.
+This is the next generation of internet applications.
+They prioritise user ownership.
+They prioritise privacy.
+They prioritise decentralisation.

 Social and Communication

-- ENS (Ethereum Name Service): Decentralized domain names and identity
+- ENS (Ethereum Name Service): decentralised domain names and identity

-- Farcaster: Decentralized social network with on-chain identity
+- Farcaster: decentralised social network with on-chain identity

 Gaming and Metaverse